dd32/td-gh-ex/readme.txt

 ==============================
 The Knowledge Base uses the default WordPress categories and posts.
 Create a new page and select the Knowledge Base template on the right.
 You can choose between 3 columns (with sidebar) and 4 columns (without sidebar).
-If you want this page to be homepage, Go to Settings > Reading and select this page as hompepage.
+If you want this page to be homepage go to Settings > Reading and select this page as hompepage.

 HOW TO CREATE A LINK PORTAL
 ===========================
 If you only want to display a list of links you can install this plugin: https://wordpress.org/plugins/page-links-to While creating a post you can add the URL (website) of your choice.
-Clicking the post link in frontend will redirect you to this URL (so the post will not open).
+When you click the post link in frontend it will redirect you to this URL (so the post will not open).

 HOW TO CHANGE HEADER IMAGE
 ==========================
-You can change the header-image via WordPress Dashboard > Appearance > Header.
+You can change the header-image via WordPress Dashboard > Appearance > Customize.
 I advice you to use a header-image of 600px wide and 400px high.